Vegan diets are growing in popularity for health and environmental reasons.

-Participants were given instructions related to their respective diets by a registered dietitian and encouraged to limit processed and fast food.
+A registered dietitian advised participants about their diet and encouraged them to limit processed and fast food.

-The vegan diet group consumed more carbs, as well as fewer calories and fat than omnivores, despite not having been given any specific calorie or fat restriction goals.
+Compared with the omnivore group, the vegan group consumed more carbs, fewer calories, and less fat, despite not having any calorie or fat restriction goals.